 Have you ever wondered if your school enewsletters are really serving their purpose?
 Sending enewsletters can be risky.
-There are still some people who think that all enewsletters are spam.
-You also need accept that a number of recipients will choose to unsubscribe.
-We always check our analytics to review our email open and click-through rates, and this can lead us to question our activity – is the time and effort we spend producing school enewsletters really worth it?
+Some people think all enewsletters are spam and you need to accept that a number of recipients will choose to unsubscribe.
+You should always check your analytics to review email open and click-through rates, which can lead to questions about your email activity – is the time and effort you spend producing school enewsletters really worth it?

-Fortunately, there are many different ways to make your school enewsletters appealing to your subscribers so they won’t have second thoughts about opening your emails.
-Here are 4 tricks to make your school enewsletters more appealing, readable and engaging:
+Fortunately, there are many different ways to make your school enewsletters appealing to your subscribers so that they won’t have second thoughts about opening your emails.
+Here are 4 tricks to make them more appealing, readable and engaging.

 - Use images that link to videos

-While no email platforms currently allow the use of embedded videos in email, you can make it appear that you have a video in your newsletter by using an animated gif or overlaying a play button on a video still.
-This will catch your subscribers’ attention and ignite their curiosity.
+While your chosen platform might not allow the use of embedded videos in email, you can make it appear that you have a video by using an animated gif or overlaying a play button on a video still.
+This will catch your readers’ attention and ignite their curiosity.
 The image link can also make your enewsletters more visually appealing and compelling.

 You can improve the number of conversions from your enewsletters by linking CTAs directly.
 Make sure that your CTAs complement the content of your enewsletters to ensure they are relevant.
 You can make your CTAs more attractive by adding image links and writing convincing copy.